jerostax/Node-React_Emaily_App/README.md

   };
 ```

-- now we tell passport that it has to you cookies for authentification in index.js :
+- Now we tell passport that it has to use cookies for authentification in index.js :

 ```js
   app.use(passport.initialize());